Jacob Grimm: Life and books

 Jacob Grimm was born 4 January 1785, in Hanau in Hesse-Kassel.
 His father, Philipp Grimm, was a lawyer who died while Jacob was a child, and his mother Dorothea was left with a very small income.
-Her sister was lady of the chamber to the Landgravine of Hesse, and she helped to support and educate the family.
+Her sister was the lady of the chamber to the Landgravine of Hesse, and she helped to support and educate the family.
 Jacob was sent to the public school at Kassel in 1798 with his younger brother Wilhelm.

-In 1802, he went to the University of Marburg where he studied law, a profession for which he had been intended by his father.
+In 1802, he went to the University of Marburg, where he studied law, a profession for which he had been intended by his father.
 His brother joined him at Marburg a year later, having just recovered from a severe illness, and likewise began the study of law.

+He then later with his brother, Wilhelm Grimm, wrote Grimms' Fairy Tales.

 Meeting von Savigny

 Jacob Grimm became inspired by the lectures of Friedrich Carl von Savigny, a noted expert of Roman law; Wilhelm Grimm, in the preface to the Deutsche Grammatik (German Grammar), credits Savigny with giving the brothers an awareness of science.
 Savigny's lectures also awakened in Jacob a love for historical and antiquarian investigation, which underlies all his work.
 It was in Savigny's library that Grimm first saw Bodmer's edition of the Middle High German minnesingers and other early texts, which gave him a desire to study their language.

-In the beginning of 1805, he was invited by Savigny to Paris, to help him in his literary work.
+At the beginning of 1805, he was invited by Savigny to Paris, to help him in his literary work.
 There Grimm strengthened his taste for the literature of the Middle Ages.
 Towards the close of the year, he returned to Kassel, where his mother and brother had settled after Wilhelm finished his studies.
 The following year, Jacob obtained a position in the war office with a small salary of 100 thalers.
 He complained that he had to exchange his stylish Paris suit for a stiff uniform and pigtail, but the role gave him spare time for the pursuit of his studies.